HEADLINE: “US BANKS LAY OFF 80% OF SALES & TRADING STAFF”

 Interest rate products such as fixed vs floating swaps, indexed swaps, and derivatives such as swaptions and interest options are another animal of the very broad Fixed Income market.
 There are more common or more vanilla instruments which are liquid and traded on screens just like those mentioned above.
 And there are more specialized interest rate products which require human interaction.
 For example, I had a client who wanted a swap in which one side would reflect a consumer credit default index (http://us.spindices.com/indices/specialty/sp-experian-consumer-credit-default-composite-index).
 Every swap has a price, for the right quantity, and my coworkers at Morgan Stanley were able to originate this swap as long as it was for a minimum of $2mm.
 These types of situations are common enough that the anomalies of S&T desks will always be around.
 Just not very large desks, and the duties of these individuals will be much broader than those of today’s sales traders.

 EVERYTHING ELSE – Currency, commodities, options, futures, and derivatives of all types.
 Commodities by definition are standardized, and that’s why the Intercontinental Exchange (ICE) and Chicago Mercantile Exchange (CME) have killed off the remnants of exchange trading floors.
-Check out this comic strip for a good visual: https://www.bloomberg.com/news/features/2015-06-30/ice-cme-carve-up-the-trading-business-a-tale-of-two-exchanges.
+Check out this comic strip for a good visual.
 It’s all about making money and they are making a ton of it.
 Now that they don’t need humans making markets and facilitating trading, volumes go through the roof and overhead plummets.
 The story for “everything else” is much of the same as we mentioned for stocks and bonds.
 Whatever is simple and plain vanilla is already traded on computer screens with no need for human sales traders.
 Currencies, commodities and their options firmly fall under this umbrella.
 Derivatives and more specialized products created for specific client needs would require human interactions.

 Now that you’ve forgotten about the Financial Crisis, Dodd-Frank, and their effects on S&T….do you see why it doesn’t matter?
 Sales traders are part of the inefficiencies and bottle necks in trading.
-Banks want to make as much money as possible, so they will adapt to markets by going to the cheapest revenue generating possible.
+Banks want to make as much money as possible, so they will adapt to markets by going to the cheapest revenue generators around.
 I spent little time on political/legal impacts so far because the nature of the business is what drives free markets.
 Trading is all about efficiencies, free markets…Smith’s Invisible Hand.

 It’s true that Trump’s deregulation of banks and scaling back of Dodd-Frank, or lower capital requirements will open up revenue opportunities within Sales & Trading, but this will be temporary.
 The move towards computer screens and removal of middle men is in the banks’ own interest.
 Clients will flock to more efficient means of trading.
 It’s worth noting that there should be a bump in trading revenue across banks, in addition to a bump in hiring as banks are allowed to carry more inventory to meet client demand.
 This will be temporary as the boost in hiring and revenue will be greeted by even more of a need to reduce expenses within banks.
-The death of Sales & Trading might be an exaggeration, but the S&T will be an anomaly of banks’ revenue generating departments.
+The death of Sales & Trading might be an exaggeration, but S&T will be an anomaly of banks’ revenue generating departments soon enough.